 - What will the supply chain look like?
 Which distribution channels will be needed?
 What are the costs involved?

-A key objective of assessing the viability in the first place is to develop a better understanding of the risks involved in the business venture.
+A key objective of studying the feasibility in the first place is to get a better understanding of the risks involved in launching the start-up or introducing the new product.

-What could go wrong and what are the consequences?
-Are the risks manageable or do they significantly jeopardize the chances of success of your business idea?
+The analysis forces you to think about what could go wrong and the consequences.
+Are you going to be able to manage the risks?
+Or, do they significantly jeopardize the chances of success of your business idea?

-If too many unknowns remain, or the risks are too great, you may want to rethink moving forward with your business concept.
+If too many unknowns remain, or the risks are too great, you should rethink your business concept and whether the venture should be further explored at all.

 Creating sales forecasts and proforma financial statements are important for the evaluation of the business concept.
 The numbers will show if your business is likely to become profitable and how quickly.